Blast injury: Quaternary injuries

 Quaternary injuries, or other miscellaneous named injuries, are all other injuries not included in the first three classes.
 These include flash burns, crush injuries, and respiratory injuries.

-Traumatic amputations quickly result in death, unless there are available skilled medical personnel or others with adequate training nearby who are able to quickly respond, with the ability for rapid ground or air medical evacuation to an appropriate facility in time, and with tourniquets (for compression of bleeding sites) and other needed equipment (standard, or improvised; sterile, or not) also available, to treat the injuries.
+Traumatic amputations quickly result in death, unless there are available skilled medical personnel or others with adequate training nearby who are able to respond quickly, with the ability for rapid ground or air medical evacuation to an appropriate facility in time, and with tourniquets (for compression of bleeding sites) and other needed equipment (standard, or improvised; sterile, or not) also available, to treat the injuries.
 Because of this, injuries of this type are generally rare, though not unheard of, in survivors.
 Whether survivable or not, they are often accompanied by significant other injuries.
 The rate of eye injury may depend on the type of blast.
 Psychiatric injury, some of which may be caused by neurological damage incurred during the blast, is the most common quaternary injury, and post-traumatic stress disorder may affect people who are otherwise completely uninjured.